 What’s really going into the chocolate we buy?
-We surveyed the world’s biggest chocolate companies to find out!
+The Chocolate Scorecard surveyed the world’s biggest chocolate companies to find out!

-Some are rising to the challenge of making cocoa sustainable, but others continue to ignore consumer demand for chocolate that’s free of deforestation, farmer poverty, and child labor.
+Some are rising to the challenge of making cocoa sustainable, unfortunately most continue to ignore consumer demand for chocolate that’s free of deforestation, farmer poverty, and child labor.

 This guide informs the choices of consumers like you.
 Together, we can transform the chocolate industry into one that prioritizes people and the planet.

 View the entire scorecard here.

 Sign our petition asking the world's largest chocolate companies to address child labor, farmer poverty, deforestation, and pesticide usage.

 The Chocolate Scorecard uses the Brundtland Commission's definition of sustainability:

 "meeting the needs of the present without compromising the ability of future generations to meet their own needs."

 Additional components of the methodology in 2023 included: